Google Spreadsheet SUM Function Overview

-Adding up rows or columns of numbers is one of the most common operations carried out in a Google Docs Spreadsheet.
+Adding up rows or columns of numbers is one of the most common operations carried out in all spreadsheet programs.

-To make it easier to accomplish this task, Google Docs includes a built in formula called the SUM function.
+To make it easier to accomplish this task, Google Spreadsheets includes a built in formula called the SUM function.

 The SUM Function's Syntax

 Up to 30 numbers can be summed by the function.

 number_1, number_2,...number_30 - the data to be added up

 The arguments can contain:

 - a list of numbers to be summed